Last Update: 5/19/17

 What should you do if you’re hurt in a slip and fall accident?

 1. The first thing, of course, is to get medical attention.
 Some slip and fall injuries may seem minor but these minor injuries can be deceptive.
-It’s very important in any fall injury to have a medical professional check things out to make sure more serious injuries are discovered and treated (like a torn ligament).
+It’s very important in any fall injury to have a medical professional check things out to make sure more serious injuries are discovered and treated (like a torn ligament in your hand, shoulder, ankle or foot).

 2. After medical treatment, the second thing is to consider where you were when the accident happened.
 Slip and fall accidents are common in locations like: